 Also, men tend to be less timid in the studio, and are therefore more willing to present an idea or argue their case when they believe strongly, whereas women might spend more time worrying about offending others, or asking for permission or approval.
 Sometimes, the idea that gets resistance right up front can still be the best idea, and if the person presenting it is not willing or able to push back a little to be heard, that idea may never see the light of day, and the music loses in the long run.

 Those are just a couple of examples, but yes, men do bring many positive contributions to the process.
-But the whole point is that, naturally, women and men have different emphases; and when they’re combined, we get the best results.
+But the whole point is that, naturally, women and men have different emphases; and when they’re combined is when we get the best results.
 With practice, we can each become better at the things that come more naturally to the opposite gender, and ultimately, every one of us — whether female or male — will become more “in tune” with the music.
 And that, after all, is why we’re all here.

 A Call To Arms